Crockpot Green Beans

 -

-Add the green beans to the crockpot with the vegetable broth, taco seasoning, smoked paprika, cumin, onion powder, black pepper, brown sugar, and minced garlic.
+In a small bowl, whisk together the vegetable broth, taco seasoning, smoked paprika, cumin, onion powder, and black pepper.

 -